 Please note that the Submission Progress indicator is only available for submissions created on or after March 28, 2020.

-Checking Your Submission Progress in WRG-HS
+Checking your submission progress in WRG-HS

 There are several different paths your initial WRG Human Subjects (WRG-HS) submission can take after you create a new study protocol (ex: submitting an initial IRB application vs. an amendment or continuing review).
 Viewing the Submission Progress will map out the steps your submission will go through specific to the IRB and PRMC review processes, providing insight into what steps you need to take.
 You can check this progress by following the below steps: